-Eating together as a team is a great way to build office culture and community, but what if, instead of a national sandwich chain, your office ordered lunch from a local Lebanese catering company run by two sisters who make homemade hummus from their grandmother’s recipe?
-What if, instead of another box of pizza for your happy hour, your company ordered Nigerian food, and in addition to a delicious meal, you got to experience a new cuisine and get to know the local business that serves it?
+Eating together as a team is a great way to build office culture and community, but what if, instead of a national sandwich chain, your office ordered lunch from a local food vendor, like a Lebanese catering company run by two sisters who make homemade hummus from their grandmother’s recipe?
+What if, instead of another box of pizza for your happy hour, your company ordered Nigerian food, and in addition to a delicious meal, you got to experience a new cuisine and get to know the local food vendor that serves it?

-Her initial ordering platform struggled to get off the ground, but as FoodtoEat evolved the essential mission of supporting small vendors has stayed central to the company’s goals.
-In 2015, Deepti pivoted and launched a concierge catering service to give local food trucks and carts access to steady, large-scale, weatherproof gigs.
+Her initial ordering platform struggled to get off the ground, but as FoodtoEat evolved the essential mission of supporting small, local food vendors has stayed central to the company’s goals.
+In 2015, Deepti pivoted and launched a concierge catering service to give local food vendors, trucks, and carts access to steady, large-scale, weatherproof gigs.

 Today, FoodtoEat has effectively become the sales and marketing team for local food vendors and restaurants too small to have their own teams.
 Storytelling is a big part of the marketing strategy.
-“When we tell the vendor story, it makes people more interested in the food that they’re eating, and makes them feel excited to support a local business,” says Deepti.
-Semsom, the Lebanese sisters with the homemade hummus, are an example of the kind of local vendor that office managers are excited to support.
+“When we tell the local food vendor story, it makes people more interested in what they’re eating, and makes them feel excited to support a local business,” says Deepti.
+Semsom, the Lebanese sisters with the homemade hummus, are an example of the kind of local food vendor that office managers are excited to support.

-For large clients, FoodtoEat will even do small tastings to showcase less familiar flavors.
+For larger local food vendors, FoodtoEat will even do small tastings to showcase less familiar flavors.
 “We try to explain everything so people know what to expect.
 Dishes like chicken and rice, which are available in many cultures, make people feel more comfortable about branching out.”

 Ordering into the office isn’t just a perk for employees, it’s also about creating a family-style meal that brings co-workers together who generally don’t get to talk to each other.
 “When you’re in line picking out food, you start talking about it.
 You ask each other questions, ‘have you ever had this before?’”
 Deepti adds, “We’re bring new experiences that can be shared with your coworkers and friends.”

-And what do the vendors get out of this arrangement?
+And what do the local food vendors get out of this arrangement?
 The bottom line!
-Consider Mama Gyro, a Greek vendor run by a mother and daughter team.
+Consider Mama Gyro, a Greek food vendor run by a mother and daughter team.
 Their operation grew from two small storefronts that could only serve about 50 to 70 people per meal to include a commissary kitchen thanks to a consistent increase in business from working with FoodtoEat.
 The more substantial space allowed them to take larger catering orders and serve up to 500 meals.
 In addition to helping to find their vendors clients, FoodtoEat assists with pricing, suggests small changes to optimize the business, and recommends marketing strategies.
-Maybe, for example, “Halal Cart” should rebrand to avoid being confused with other 700 Halal Carts in New York City.

-As FoodtoEat expands beyond New York, Deepti wants to offer other services to the restaurant owners, caterers, and pop-up vendors they work with, such as social media and email marketing.
-She says to the vendors , “Let us do what we do best, market you and get you business, so you can do what you do best, make kickass food.”
+As FoodtoEat expands beyond New York, Deepti wants to offer other services to the restaurant owners, caterers, local food vendors, and pop-up vendors they work with, such as social media and email marketing.
+She says to the local food vendors , “Let us do what we do best, market you and get you business, so you can do what you do best, make kickass food.”